mubashirnas1r/is_project_frontend/README.md

    git clone https://github.com/mubashirnas1r/is_project_frontend.git
    ```

-   Replace `[repository_url]` with the actual URL of the Git repository you want to clone.

 2. **Navigate to the Project Directory:**
    Change your working directory to the newly cloned project folder: